-It provides information and services to the academic community in support of teaching and research.
-The collection contains items in a variety of formats, including over 180,000 bound volumes, approximately 500 print subscriptions, and access to the full text of over 40,000 electronic journals.
-Library electronic systems take advantage of full internet access to provide researchers with opportunities to use a rapidly expanding variety of resources.
+Castleton's Calvin Coolidge Library provides resources and services to our community in support of research, teaching and learning, intellectual curiosity and enrichment, and civic engagement.
+The library's collection contains items in a variety of formats, including over 170,000 physical volumes, approximately 300 print subscriptions, and online access to the full text of over 40,000 journals, magazines and newspapers.

-Library services include circulation, reference, reserve, interlibrary loan, and information literacy instruction.
-Castleton is a member of several national and regional consortiums including the Online Catalog Library Center (OCLC) and the Vermont Consortium of Academic Libraries (VCAL).
-Castleton shares an online catalog, several major subscription databases, and technical support with the three other Vermont State College Libraries.
+Library services include circulation, reference (research support), reserves, interlibrary loan, and information literacy instruction.
+Castleton is a member of several national and regional consortia, including the Vermont Consortium of Academic Libraries (VCAL).
+Castleton shares an online catalog, several major subscription databases, and technical support with the other Vermont State Colleges Libraries.

 The present library building was constructed in 1965 with a major addition doubling its size in 1979.
 Approximately 250 patrons can be accommodated in individual or group seating, and the library offers three conference and group study rooms.

 Calvin Coolidge Library also includes the Student Gallery and Lounge, the Vermont Room, and the University Archives.
 Castleton's collection of Vermontiana is housed in the Vermont Room.
 It includes an extensive collection of town reports, gazetteers, histories, and census data.
 The University Archives contain materials relating directly to the history of the institution.